JELaVallee/ampd_up_flutter_amplify_graphql/README.md

   2. Demo adding a ToDo item
 ### 4.4 Wire up deleting a ToDo item
   1. **TODO: Snippet of the deleteTodo Code**
-  2. Demo adding a ToDo item
+  2. Demo deleting a ToDo item

 ## 6. Review Process